Atliac/Coroutine-Tutorial/README.md

     // optional
-    promise_type(Args...args); // constructor that accepts arguments that match the coroutine's arguments void yield_value(T); // to co_yield expr;
+    promise_type(Args...args); // constructor that accepts arguments that match the coroutine's arguments awaitable_type yield_value(T); // to co_yield expr;
     class_type await_transform(T); // to co_await expr;
 };
 ```

-## The Caller and Resumers of a Coroutine
+## The concept of Caller and Resumers of a Coroutine

-The code point that calls a coroutine is called the **caller** of that coroutine.
+The code point that calls a coroutine is the **caller** of that coroutine.
 The coroutine returns a value of coroutine_return_type type when the coroutine hits its first suspension point or falls off the end of the coroutine body without hitting any suspension point.

-The code point that resumes a coroutine is called the **resumer** of that coroutine.
+The code point that resumes a coroutine is the **resumer** of that coroutine.
 The coroutine returns to the resumer when it hits the next suspension point or falls off the end of the coroutine body without hitting another suspension point.

+Any coroutine has a **caller** and may have zero or more **resumers**.

 ## The Threading Model of Coroutines

-Unlike normal functions, which are bound to the thread of their callers, coroutines start their execution on the thread of their callers, and resume their execution on the thread of their resumers.
+Unlike normal functions, which are bound to the thread of their callers, coroutines start their execution on the thread of their caller, and resume their execution on the thread of their resumers.

 The cool thing is that, even if the threading context may change, the codes in the coroutine function run as if they are in a single thread.

+Coroutine and multithreading are orthogonal concepts.

 ## Awaitables